top of page

 6. Anticipate Barriers

 It’s important to think ahead about potential barriers students may face.
-For example, language barriers for EAL learners or issues with task complexity for SEND learners.
 Planning for these in advance allows you to remove obstacles before they hinder learning.
 Some examples include:

 The Education Endowment Foundation (EEF) provides a fantastic framework in their "Five-a-day for SEND learners" approach, outlining strategies that are beneficial for all students but crucial for SEND and multilingual learners.
 By integrating these into your daily practice, you’ll create an inclusive environment that benefits everyone.
 Read more about EEF’s Five-a-day for SEND outcomes here.